-“Health professionals played several critical roles in the Holocaust, perverting their ethics in ways that have cast a long and dark shadow.
-Understanding this tragic legacy is critical to every aspect of modern health care ethics, from medical aid in the death process to genetics, privacy, public health and others.
-By educating health science trainees on core lessons learned, we can ensure they will be prepared to stand up to some of the most difficult ethical issues confronting the world today.”
+“Health professionals played critical roles in the Holocaust, perverting our ethics in ways that have cast a long and dark shadow.
+This tragic legacy, and the legacy of those who resisted Nazi antisemitism and racism, influences every aspect of modern health care ethics, from our current anti-racism work, to genetics privacy, pandemic response and many other issues.
+By educating health science trainees on core lessons to be learned from this history, we ensure they will be prepared to face the difficult ethical issues confronting the world today and into the future.”

 Matthew Wynia, MD, MPH